derekstavis/hex2image/README.md

 hex2image
 =========

-Convert an 8150 HEX file into binary form
+Convert an 8150 HEX file into binary form.
+A tool written by Rodolfo Giometti and Eurotech.